joesonw/ts-router/README.md

 $ npm install ts-router
 ```

 ts-router is supported in node v4+ with `--harmony` flag.

 ## Introduction

 This project is developed in typescript, and usable in typescript.
 It serves as a routing middleware for koa@next.

 More documentations will be added soon, for immediate access to all features, please refer to the declaration file.

+PRs and Issues are welcome

 ## Example